MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-responding-to-requests-about-personal-data.md

 title: Responding to Requests About Personal Data
 description: You must respond to data subject requests.
 author: bholtorf
+ms.service: dynamics365-business-central
 ms.author: bholtorf
 ms.custom: na
-ms.date: 03/13/2018
+ms.date: 05/25/2018
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 4fceff1a6cf728608a49182a9704f187d31767fe
-ms.openlocfilehash: 89f53f24f74401ce384b54d04fbeb473aedad96d
+ms.openlocfilehash: 400b4710bd4e9a26db3b392646581f5225a2d245
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 05/28/2018

 ---

 # <a name="responding-to-requests-about-personal-data"></a>Responding to Requests About Personal Data
 Data subjects can request several types of actions regarding their personal data.
-If you have classified the sensitivity of your data, and are sure they are correct, an administrator can respond to requests by using the Data Classification worksheet on the **Manage Users, User Groups, and Permissions** Role Centre or, if you are using the Windows client, in the **IT Manager** Role Centre.
-For more information about classifying data and classifying data sensitivity, see [Classifying Data](/dynamics-nav/classifying-data) and [Classifying Data Sensitivity](admin-classifying-data-sensitivity.md).
+For example, under the General Data Protection Regulation (GDPR), EU residents have the right to request the export, deletion and modification of their personal data.
+This is known as a *Data Subject Request*.
+If you have classified the sensitivity of your data, and are sure they are correct, an administrator can respond to requests by using the options under **Data Privacy** on the **Manage Users, User Groups, and Permissions** Role Centre or, if you are using the Windows client, in the **IT Manager** Role Centre.
+For more information about classifying data and classifying data sensitivity in [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)], see [Classifying Data](/dynamics-nav/classifying-data?toc=/dynamics365/business-central/toc.json) and [Classifying Data Sensitivity](admin-classifying-data-sensitivity.md).

+## <a name="types-of-requests"></a>Types of Requests

 The following table provides examples of the types of requests you can respond to.